garywill/multi-subs-yt/README.md

 Display as many as you like!
 Different languages, translated, auto-generated ...

+> Well...
+It's true that youtube also contains videos of rumous, bias ...
+Those bad videos show in the recommendation list time and again.
+Even some videos spreaing rumous are so well-made that misleading lots of people !
+And many misled people commenting help rumous to spread
+>
+> ╮（!╯_╰）╭

 ## Features

 - Display as many subtitles as you like